 - Cholesterol: 65 mg

-Keywords: wild rice chicken soup, chicken and wild rice soup, wild rice soup with chicken, wild rice and chicken soup
+Keywords: chicken and wild rice soup, chicken wild rice soup, chicken soup with rice, chicken rice soup recipe, wild rice and chicken soup, wild rice chicken soup